When People Say "How's It Going?", "What's Up?" or "What's New?"

 As you probably already know, these phrases have two uses:

 Both uses have their qualities that people find a tad annoying.
-There's also the rich, confusing ground that pops up when we aren't sure how the other person is using the terms - Are they saying, "What's new?" because they want to chat to you, or are they just saying hello?
+There's also the rich, confusing ground that pops up when we aren't sure how the other person is using the terms - Are they saying, "What's new?" because they want to chat, or are they just saying hello?

 Using "What's up?" as a greeting

-Another way I always thought of it is if you see a coworker coming down the hall towards you, simply saying 'hey' doesn't take up enough time.
-You'd greet them when they were fifteen feet away or so, then be left with an awkward silence while you finished passing each other.
+Another way I always thought of it is, if you see a co-worker coming down the hall, simply saying 'hey' doesn't take up enough time.
+You'd greet them when they were fifteen feet away or so, then be left with a silence while you finished passing each other.
 The What's Up?
-Good exchange fills that time.
+Good exchange fills that dead air.

 The right response in these situations is to just be friendly and go through the routine.
-I've learned to stop over thinking it.
-It doesn't really matter that people always say they're "fine", even if they may not be.
+Over thinking it will drive you mad.
+It doesn't really matter that everyone says they're "fine", even if they may not be.
 It's okay that people technically ask each other how they are, even though that's not what they really mean.
 It's just part of how it works.

 "What's going on?" as a conversation starter

-If I'm visiting my parents and my dad asks me what's new, he obviously actually wants to know how I'm doing and if anything is really new with me.
+If you're visiting your parents and my dad asks you what's new, he obviously actually wants to know how you're doing and if anything really is new with you.
 It's about the most basic, all-purpose way to kick off a conversation there is.
-Hopefully the other person's answer will provide enough material to start the real discussion.
-It's unoriginal enough that we're all a little tired of hearing it, but it works okay.
+Hopefully the answer will provide enough material to start the real discussion.
+It's unoriginal enough that we can get tired of hearing it, but it works okay.

-As you can probably guess, the best response if you're asked "What's up?" in this way is to give some kind of answer that will give the other person something to work with and get a conversation going.
-You could say how you actually are, but in a fleshed out way, or you could quickly say you're doing 'okay' and then ask them some sort of question.
+As you can probably guess, the best response if you're asked "What's up?" in this way is to give some kind of answer that will give them something to work with and get a conversation going.
+You could say how you actually are, but in a fleshed out way, or you could quickly say you're doing okay and then ask them some sort of question which will also hopefully let the true conversation begin (e.g., "I'm good.
+How was your vacation to South Africa?")

 Don't worry if you don't always have a great answer to the literal "How are you?" question.
 Often we're really not up to much or not a lot is new.
 The point is to get someone talking, and as long as that happens then everything is fine.
 Plus if someone really does want to know what's new in your life, saying "Not much" and then changing the topic technically did answer the question.